-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 You can also upload a spreadsheet file to quickly transport keywords into the forecasting tool (as any SEO or SEM professional ought to know, there’s nothing wrong with a good shortcut!).

-Once you enter your keywords and click Get Started, you’ll come across a page with a few tabs.
+Once you enter your keywords and click Get Started, you’ll come across a page with a few tabs on the left-hand side of Google Ads.

-The three tabs are Forecasts, Negative Keywords, and Historical Metrics.
+The three tabs are Forecasts, Saved keywords, and Negative keywords.

 For the forecasting side of things, you’ll obviously want to stay under the first tab.

-Based on the keywords that you entered, you’ll see a selection of forecast data.
+You’ll see a selection of forecast data based on the keywords you entered.

-Automatically, Google Ads tells you:
+Automatically, Google Ads will forecast on a defaulted monthly basis:

-- Clicks per day if the keyword triggers your ad.
+- Clicks if the keyword triggers your ad.

 - Impressions.

-- Cost or your average projected spend per day for a particular keyword.
+- Cost or your average projected spend.

 - Click-through rate (CTR).

-- Average CPC, or the average amount you may pay for an ad click.
+- Average CPC or the average amount you may pay for an ad click.

-You can also add your own conversion metrics to tailor your forecasts to your brand’s unique marketing plan.

-This is an important trick for anyone who wants a nuanced forecast that’s perfectly fit for them.

 In the end, you’ll be left with a pretty nifty graph and data chart that showcases future predictions (or forecasts) for your selected keywords.

-This helps you determine the best plan of action for campaigns to come, and even lets you know if you should adjust existing campaigns based on consumer queries and behavior.
+This helps you determine the best plan of action for campaigns to come and even lets you know if you should adjust existing campaigns based on consumer queries and behavior.

-Keep in mind that the numbers you see associated with each metric is what you’re likely to achieve for your keywords or group of keywords based on your ad spend.
+Remember that the numbers you see associated with each metric are what you’re likely to achieve for your keywords or a group of keywords based on your ad spend.

 These numbers will change if your budget changes, proving just how holistic Google’s approach really is.

-However, Google makes it very clear that spending more doesn’t necessarily equate to better conversions.
+However, Google clearly shows that spending more doesn’t necessarily equate to better conversions.

 When you’re done, take one or all of these steps: